Travel Guide Customize Your Trip

 nepal

-Nepal is located in South Asia and shares territorial borders with India and China.
-It has an area of 147,181 square kilometers and a population is approximately 30 million.
+Nepal is in South Asia and shares territorial borders with India and China.
+It has an area of 147,181 square kilometers and a population of approximately 30 million.
 Kathmandu is the nation’s capital and the country’s largest metropolitan city.

-Nepal is a Secular State which is geographically, religiously, culturally, ethically, and linguistically diverse with a wide range of amusements and an unbelievable panorama.
-Moreover, it is a popular destination in the world for trekking, mountaineering, whitewater rafting, wildlife safari, and other many different adventure activities due to its extremely high Himalayan ranges and wonderful biodiversity.
+Nepal is a Secular State that is geographically, religiously, culturally, ethically, and linguistically diverse, with a wide range of amusements and an unbelievable panorama.
+Moreover, due to its highly high Himalayan ranges and incredible biodiversity, it is a popular destination worldwide for trekking, mountaineering, whitewater rafting, wildlife safari, and many other adventure activities.

 This country is one of the best countries in the world for a cultural and historical tour with its long history, fascinating art, and distinctive and varied architecture.
-Nepal’s natural beauty and typical tradition and culture are widely famous for their uniqueness and charm to the world.
+Nepal’s natural beauty, typical tradition, and culture are famous for their uniqueness and charm.

-Nepal travel is an exciting jumble of fascinating land of ancient history, vibrant colorful culture, and tolerant people.
-It is one of the richest countries in the world in terms of bio-diversity due to its unique geographical position, wonderful gift of nature, and altitude variation.
+Nepal travel is an exciting jumble of fascinating lands of ancient history, vibrant, colorful culture, and tolerant people.
+It is one of the wealthiest countries in the world in terms of bio-diversity due to its unique geographical position, wonderful gift of nature, and altitude variation.

 Very few countries in the world can offer as many varieties of adventure tourism packages as Nepal.
-Of the 14 peaks above 8000m in the world eight are located in Nepal.
+Of the 14 peaks above 8000m worldwide, eight are in Nepal.
 It is the land of Sagarmatha (Mt.
 Everest, 8848m), the highest peak in the world, and other 1310 mountain peaks.
 Other peaks in Nepal are Kanchenjunga, Cho-Oyo, Makalu, Manaslu, Annapurna, Dhaulagiri, Lhotse etc.

-Trekking is by far the biggest tourism industry in Nepal attracting climbers from all over the globe.
+Trekking is by far the most significant tourism industry in Nepal, attracting climbers from all over the globe.

 Nepal trekking presents walking around, the ground of yaks and yetis, Stupas and legendry Sherpa, the most outstanding celebration escapade trekking in Nepal onward and travelers target with remarkable countryside side, the summit of the highest mountains on the globe, snow white Himalaya passes, glaciers and ice falls, superlative Himalaya landscapes and remote framework.

 Nepal has the most magnificent sceneries in the world and a great variety of flora and fauna.
-This country is home to 167 pieces of mammals, 50 amphibians, 130 reptiles, 863 birds, and more than 6000 pieces of plants.
+This country is home to 167 species of mammals, 50 amphibians, 130 reptiles, 863 birds, and more than 6000 plants.

-Two of Nepal’s natural areas are listed by UNESCO as Natural World Heritage Sites namely Chitwan National Park and Sagarmatha National Park.
-Lots of conservation areas as Sagarmatha Conservation, Langtang National Park, and Annapurna Conservation Project, etc. have been successful to preserve rare and endangered species of wildlife and vegetation abundantly.
+Two of Nepal’s natural areas are listed by UNESCO as Natural World Heritage Sites, namely Chitwan National Park and Sagarmatha National Park.
+Many conservation areas, such as Sagarmatha Conservation, Langtang National Park, and Annapurna Conservation Project, have abundantly preserved rare and endangered wildlife and vegetation.

-Nepal is the land where Gautam Buddha was born – Buddha, the symbol of peace.
-Nepal is a “paradise on earth” due to its typical culture, hidden traditions, people unique ethnicity, and custom.
-Nepal is rich with many temples and historical palaces full of architectural interest that display great craftsmanship and artistic ingenuity.
+Nepal is where Gautam Buddha was born—the symbol of peace.
+Nepal is a “paradise on earth” due to its typical culture, hidden traditions, and people’s unique ethnicity and customs.
+Nepal has many temples and historical palaces full of architectural interest that display excellent craftsmanship and artistic ingenuity.

-Numerous religious and social festivals are celebrated all year round and are part of the rich, religious and traditional heritage of people from this part of the world.
+Numerous religious and social festivals are celebrated year-round and are part of people’s rich, spiritual, and traditional heritage worldwide.

 Nepal has a composite population stemming from various racial and ethnic communities.
-Nepalese people are renowned for the welcome and hospitality they offer to visitors and it is often this experience that people remember more than any other.
+Nepalese people are renowned for the welcome and hospitality they offer visitors, and people often remember this experience more than any other.
 Nepalese are naturally friendly, welcoming people.

-We enjoy meeting people from around the world and are proud to share our wonderful country with you.
+We enjoy meeting people worldwide and are proud to share our wonderful country with you.
 Despite unlimited common grounds shared with neighboring India and China, the people stand in a world of their own, offering a stray from the routine of everyday life for visitors who come here seeking a break.
 The varied mosaic of various races and ethnic groups has given Nepal its distinct character and culture.

 Nepal’s climate varies with its topography.
-It ranges from tropical to alpine depending upon the altitude.
-The Terai region which lies in the tropical southern part of the country, for instance, has a hot & humid climate.
-The mid-land regions are pleasant almost all year around although winter nights are cool.
+It ranges from tropical to alpine, depending upon the altitude.
+For instance, The Terai region in the low southern part of the country has a hot & humid climate.
+The midland regions are pleasant almost yearly, although winter nights are cool.

-The northern mountain region, around an altitude above 3353 m has an alpine climate with a considerably lower temperature in winter as can be expected.
-In the north, summers are cool and winters severe, while in the south summers are tropical and winters are mild.
-Even in December and January, when winter is at its severest, there are compensating bright sun and brilliant views.
+The northern mountain region, around an altitude above 3353 m, has an alpine climate with a considerably lower winter temperature than expected.
+In the north, summers are cool and winters severe, while in the south, summers are tropical and winters are mild.
+Even in December and January, when winter is most powerful, there are compensating bright sun and brilliant views.

-Some places of Nepal have yet remained unspoiled or untamed; that is full of wilderness ecological and cultural museums.
-The Jungle Safari tour in Nepal is a great way to relax and discover the best of viewing the flora and fauna and the original local people and culture along with watching wild animals and scenery.
-Nepal is a predominantly rustic society and its prosperous culture and ethnic diversity are best experienced in its villages.
+Some places in Nepal have remained unspoiled or untamed, full of wilderness ecological and cultural museums.
+The Jungle Safari tour in Nepal is a great way to relax and discover the best of the flora, fauna, and the original local people and culture, as well as to see wild animals and scenery.
+Nepal is a predominantly rustic society; its prosperous culture and ethnic diversity are best experienced in its villages.

-The country is recognized as a beautiful, sociable, and tranquil destination for village tourism.
-The prominence of Nepal is admired for hiking which endows with impressive sights of the mountains and the profound valleys.
+The country is recognized as a beautiful, friendly, and tranquil destination for village tourism.
+The prominence of Nepal is admired for hiking, which endows the country with impressive sights of mountains and profound valleys.

-There are several options when exploring the heights of Nepal including trekking, rock climbing, Cannoning, kayaking, paragliding, mountain biking, Peak climbing, and mountaineering.
-Some visitors to Nepal come not just to witness the beautiful scenery but to expand their minds and spirit and there are courses in meditation, yoga, and massage available in many of the towns and cities in Nepal.
+Several options exist for exploring Nepal’s heights, including trekking, rock climbing, Cannoning, kayaking, paragliding, mountain biking, Peak climbing, and mountaineering.
+Some visitors to Nepal come to witness the beautiful scenery and expand their minds and spirits.
+Meditation, yoga, and massage courses are available in many of Nepal’s towns and cities.

-Nepal travel proves to be a great experience and adventure you will have an unforgettable and exciting time, with memories to treasure for years to come.
-Nepal can be perfect for people with long or short-duration holiday visits.
-So now is the time to brace you for the breakaway to experience the most amazing and adventurous Nepal with exhilarating exploration.
+Nepal travel proves to be a great experience and adventure.
+You will have an unforgettable and exciting time, with memories to treasure for years.
+Nepal can be perfect for people with extended or short-duration holiday visits.
+So now is the time to brace yourself for the breakaway and experience the most impressive and adventurous Nepal with exhilarating exploration.

 Outdoor adventure sports in Nepal

-Nepal comprises relaxing and enjoying outdoor activities full of pleasure and fun.
-Nepal is an adventurous Himalayan country to offer you several sports opportunities adventurously.
+Nepal comprises relaxing and enjoying outdoor activities that are full of pleasure and fun.
+It is an adventurous Himalayan country that offers several sports opportunities.

-All the adventure outdoor sports activities like bungee jumping, paragliding, zip flyer, mountain flights, white water river rafting, jungle safari, mountains biking, canoeing, rock climbing, etc are extremely popular open-air sports among the tourist traveling Nepal besides trekking and tours.
+All the adventure outdoor sports activities like bungee jumping, paragliding, zip flyer, mountain flights, white water river rafting, jungle safari, mountain biking, canoeing, rock climbing, etc, are prevalent open-air sports among the tourists traveling Nepal besides trekking and tours.

 You can experience some of the most physically and mentally challenging action sports in exotic destinations of incredible Nepal.
 These outdoor activities have brought into view the importance of various places helping their subsequent developments.

-Adventures in Nepal also provide travelers to experience the best tour and pleasure of adventure leading to explore door to door first hand.
+Adventures in Nepal also provide travelers with the best tour and pleasure of adventure, leading them to explore door-to-door firsthand.
 Adventure sports outdoors in the country can be organized in all seasons.

 Sightseeing tour in Nepal

-The sightseeing tour is full of history, fascinating art, and distinctive and varied architecture.
-Nepal’s natural beauty and typical tradition and culture are widely famous for their uniqueness and charm to the world.
-Nepal has been a dreamland for tourists for a long.
-Nepal invites welcomes and bewilders visitors.
+The sightseeing tour includes history, fascinating art, and distinctive and varied architecture.
+Nepal’s natural beauty, typical tradition, and culture are famous for their uniqueness and charm.
+For a long time, Nepal has been a dreamland for tourists.
+Nepal invites, welcomes, and bewilders visitors.

-Nepal is one of the best countries in the world for a cultural and historical sightseeing tour with its long history, fascinating art, and distinctive and varied architecture.
-Nepal is a popular destination in the world for trekking, mountaineering, whitewater rafting, wildlife safari, and other many different adventure activities due to its extremely high Himalayan ranges and wonderful biodiversity.
+Nepal is one of the best countries in the world for a cultural and historical sightseeing tour.
+With its long history, fascinating art, and distinctive and varied architecture, Nepal is a popular destination worldwide for trekking, mountaineering, whitewater rafting, wildlife safaris, and many other adventure activities due to its highly high Himalayan ranges and incredible biodiversity.

 Nepal has a composite population stemming from various racial and ethnic communities.
-Nepalese people are renowned for the welcome and hospitality they offer to visitors and it is often this experience that people remember more than any other.
-Nepal is a predominantly rustic society and its prosperous culture and ethnic diversity are best experienced in its villages.
+Nepalese people are renowned for the welcome and hospitality they offer visitors, and people often remember this experience more than any other.
+Nepal is a predominantly rustic society; its prosperous culture and ethnic diversity are best experienced in its villages.

-Nepal Sightseeing tour proves to be an eccentric tourist’s paradise in every sense of adventure, Himalayas, river, religious, wildlife sanctuaries, monuments, Temples, museums, cultural and world heritage sites.
+Nepal’s sightseeing tour is an eccentric tourist’s paradise in every sense of adventure: Himalayas, river, religious, wildlife sanctuaries, monuments, temples, museums, cultural and world heritage sites.

-Nepal is well known for some of the most spectacular, exciting, and breathtaking sights that nowhere can be found in the world.
-Our specific Sightseeing program provides its visitors an opportunity to observe many rich Nepalese cultural traditions, a unique artistic world, and history as well.
+Nepal is well known for some of the most spectacular, exciting, and breathtaking sights that can be found nowhere else worldwide.
+Our specific Sightseeing program allows its visitors to observe many rich Nepalese cultural traditions, a unique artistic world, and history.

 Q. What is Nepal known for?

-Nepal is known for Mount Everest, the highest mountain in the world, spectacular natural beauty that can be seen in its land, especially in hilly regions.
+Nepal is known for Mount Everest, the highest Mountain in the world, and its spectacular natural beauty, which can be seen in its land, especially in hilly regions.
 Nepal is a country of exceptional biodiversity and a beautiful natural environment.

-Religious tolerance is ever present with a vast variety of gods and goddesses, numerous temples, Stupas, and monasteries, and depicts the deep faith of the people.
-It is an eccentric tourist’s paradise in every sense of adventure, Himalaya, river, religious, wildlife sanctuaries, monuments, Temples, museums, cultural and world heritage sites.
+Religious tolerance is ever present with various gods and goddesses, numerous temples, Stupas, and monasteries, and it depicts people’s deep faith.
+It is an eccentric tourist paradise in every sense of adventure: the Himalayas, rivers, religious, wildlife sanctuaries, monuments, Temples, museums, cultural and world heritage sites.
 Also, it is the home of brave and legendary Gurkha Warriors.
 It is also known as a country with abundant Natural Water Sources.

 Q. Why Trek in Nepal?

-Largely inaccessible by road, combined with the well-worn foot tracks developed between villages over centuries, makes trekking in Nepal the best way of seeing the Himalayas.
-It is a chain of the highest and youngest mountains on earth and it encompasses a region of deep religious and cultural traditions and an amazing diversity of people.
-The natural scenery, high mountains, incomparable cultural heritage, and numerous specialties have made Nepal a well-known destination in the world of tourism maps.
+Largely inaccessible by road, combined with the well-worn foot tracks developed between villages over centuries, trekking in Nepal is the best way of seeing the Himalayas.
+It is a chain of the highest and youngest mountains on earth, and it encompasses a region of deep religious and cultural traditions and a fantastic diversity of people.
+The natural scenery, high mountains, incomparable cultural heritage, and numerous specialties have made Nepal a well-known destination in tourism maps.

-The most rewarding way to experience this country’s natural and world-famous attractions is to walk through the length, breadth, and altitudes of the country with unforgettable life experiences.
+The most rewarding way to experience this country’s natural and world-famous attractions is to walk through the country’s length, breadth, and altitudes with unforgettable life experiences.
 Mt.
-Everest, Annapurna, Kanchenjunga, Langtang, etc are the magnificent mountains of Nepal.
+Everest, Annapurna, Kanchenjunga, Langtang, etc., are magnificent mountains in Nepal.

-Q. Can I trek or is trekking for me?
+Q. Can I trek, or is traveling for me?

-If you are reasonably fit and enjoy walking you will find a trek in the program to suit you.
-So anyone, with a pair of strong legs and the spirit for adventure to explore the exotic will enjoy the thrills of trekking in the hills of Nepal.
+If you are reasonably fit and enjoy walking, you will find a trek in the program that suits you.
+So anyone with solid legs and the spirit for adventure to explore the exotic will enjoy the thrills of trekking in the hills of Nepal.

-Normally for weary trekkers, we have a list of short, easy, and exotic treks and for the experience trekkers, we offer a longer trek with lots of excitement and adventure.
-It is also worth remembering if we are tailoring your tour, you can choose the pace and direction of your experience.
+Typically, we have a list of short, easy, and exotic treks for weary trekkers, and for experienced trekkers, we offer a longer trek with lots of excitement and adventure.
+It is also worth remembering that if we are tailoring your tour, you can choose the pace and direction of your experience.

 Q. Are you a licensed trekking agency?

 Yes, we are a licensed trekking agency.
-We have been organizing tours, treks, and expeditions for our valued clients for a long time and experience earned.
+We have been organizing tours, treks, and expeditions for our valued clients for a long time and have gained experience.

 Q. When is the best season for the trek?

-Nepal is, undoubtedly, a naturally beautiful country that enjoys pleasant weather around the year.
+Nepal is a naturally beautiful country that enjoys pleasant weather around the year.
 We have two main seasons for trekking.
 The best months are September, October & November during the Autumn season, and March, April & May during the spring season are considered the best seasons for attempting trekking.

 Q. Is a trekking permit required?

 There are few restricted trekking areas here, where trekking permits are required.
-Trekking permits are issued very easily by the Department of Immigration Office in Kathmandu and Pokhara.
+Trekking permits are quickly issued by the Department of Immigration Office in Kathmandu and Pokhara.

 Q. Can I obtain my VISA upon arrival in Nepal?

-Yes, you can obtain your entry visa upon arrival at Tribhuvan International Airport in Kathmandu.
-Besides, you can also obtain your visa at a consulate in your home country.
-The tourist visa shall be granted for a period of a maximum of 150 days in a visa year.
+You can obtain your entry visa upon arrival at Tribhuvan International Airport in Kathmandu.
+You can also get your visa at a consulate in your home country.
+The tourist visa shall be granted for 150 days in a visa year.

 Q. Do I need a guide?

 No matter how experienced and fit you are in outdoor adventures.
-It is important to have an orientation to a new area.
-Hiring a porter and/or a guide can add greatly to your trek experience in Nepal, especially if this is your first time, and if you are traveling on less frequented trails.
+It is essential to have an orientation to a new area.
+Hiring a porter and a guide can significantly improve your trek experience in Nepal, especially if this is your first time traveling on less frequented trails.

-Tourists can also learn the lifestyle, culture, tradition, history, and nature of the country from our experienced guides.
-Besides that our guides also assist our guests on issues like first aid, Acute Mountain Sickness (AMS), emergency, rescue methods, etc.
+Our experienced guides also teach tourists about the country’s lifestyle, culture, tradition, history, and nature.
+They also assist our guests with issues like first aid, Acute Mountain Sickness (AMS), emergency procedures, and rescue methods.

 Q. What sorts of Guides do you have?